 This post is sponsored by HSA Bank empowering employees and employers to do make the most of their healthcare dollars.
 See our FTC disclosure at the end.

-Many employees are surprised by the cost of healthcare benefit premiums when exiting employees receive their COBRA notices or as part of their research and plan evaluation process during the ACA enrollment period.
+When exiting employees receive their COBRA notices or as part of their research and plan evaluation process during the ACA enrollment period, many employees are taken aback by the cost of healthcare benefit premiums.

-I believe it is our responsibility as employers to educate employees not only on the costs of healthcare programs but more importantly, how employees can manage their healthcare finances alongside their physical health.
-Both are an important component of helping them prepare to balance the decisions and costs associated with healthy living and healthcare.
+In my opinion, it is our duty as employers to inform workers not only about the prices of healthcare plans, but also—and perhaps more importantly—about how they can manage their healthcare expenditures in addition to their physical well-being.
+Both are crucial in assisting people in getting ready to balance the choices and expenses related to healthy living and healthcare.

 However, more than education is needed.
 Employers and plan sponsors must seek out actionable ways to measure and improve employee engagement when it comes to physical and financial health.